Stability under Galerkin truncation of A-stable Runge--Kutta discretizations in time: A-stable Runge--Kutta methods under Galerkin truncation

 \subsection{Regularity of Galerkin truncated time-discretization}

-Let $w_m(U^0,h)$ denote the stage vector, $w_m^j(U^0,h)$ for $j=1, \dots, s$ its components, and $\psi_m^h(U^0,h)$ denote the numerical time-$h$ map obtained by applying an $s$-stage Runge--Kutta method to the projected semilinear evolution equation \eqref{e.pde-m} with initial value $u_m(0) = \P_m U^0$.
-Their regularity, with uniform bounds in the spatial resolution $m$, is stated in the following theorems which, again in local and uniform version, provide the analogue to what is known for the time-$h$ map $\Psi$ in the time-semidiscrete case \cite[Theorems~3.14 and~2.15]{OW2010}.
+Let $W_m(U^0,h)$ denote the stage vector, with $W_m^j(U^0,h)$ for $j=1, \dots, s$ its components, and $\Psi_m^h(U^0,h)$ denote the numerical time-$h$ map obtained by applying an $s$-stage Runge-Kutta method to the projected semilinear evolution equation \eqref{e.pde-m} with initial value $u_m(0) = \P_m U^0$.
+Their regularity, with uniform bounds in the spatial resolution $m$, is stated in the following theorems which, again in local and uniform version, provide the analogue to what is known for the time-$h$ map $\Psi$ in the time semi-discrete case \cite[Theorems~3.14, 3.15, and Remark~3.17]{OW2010}.

 \begin{theorem}[Regularity of Galerkin truncated numerical method, local version] Assume that the semilinear evolution equation \eqref{e.pde} satisfies conditions \textup{(A)} and \textup{(B1)}.
 Apply a Runge--Kutta method $\Psi$ subject to conditions \textup{(RK1)} and \textup{(RK2)} to it.
-Choose $R>0$ such that $\kD^{-R}_K \neq \emptyset$ and pick $U^0 \in \kD^{-R}_K$.
+Choose $R\in (0,\delta_*]$ such that $\kD^{-R}_K \neq \emptyset$ and pick $U^0 \in \kD^{-R}_K$.
 Let $R_*=R/(2\max\{c_\mS,\Lambda\})$ with $\Lambda$ and $c_\mS$ from \eqref{e.RKShA.1}.
-Then there exists $m_* = m_*(R, U^0)$ and $h_*=h_*(R,U^0)>0$, such that for $m\geq m_*$ there exists a stage vector $w_m$ whose components $w_m^i$ as well as the numerical time-$h$ map $\psi^h_m(U,h)=\psi^h_m(U)$ are of class \eqref{e.T-diff-gen} with $T_*$ replaced by $h_*$.
-The bounds on $w_m$, $\psi_m$ and $h_*$ are independent of $m$ and depend only on the bounds afforded by \textup{(B1)} and \eqref{e.RKShA.1}, on the coefficients of the method, $R$, and $U^0$. \end{theorem}
+Then there exists $m_* = m_*(R, U^0)$ and $h_*=h_*(R,U^0)>0$, such that for $m\geq m_*$ there exists a stage vector $W_m$ whose components $W_m^i$ as well as the numerical time-$h$ map $\Psi^h_m(U,h)=\Psi^h_m(U)$ are of class \eqref{e.T-diff-gen} with $T_*$ replaced by $h_*$.
+The bounds on $W_m$, $\Psi_m$ and $h_*$ are independent of $m$ and depend only on the bounds afforded by \textup{(B1)} and \eqref{e.RKShA.1}, on the coefficients of the method, $R$, and $U^0$. \end{theorem}